Prophylaxis (Teeth Cleaning)

 Prophylaxis is an effective procedure in keeping the oral cavity in proper health and halting the progression of gum disease.
 The benefits include:

 Plaque Removal – Tartar (also referred to as calculus) and plaque buildup, both above and below the gum line, can result in serious periodontal problems.
 Unfortunately, even with a proper home brushing, interproximal hygiene and flossing routine, it can be impossible to remove all debris, bacteria, and deposits from gum pockets.
 The experienced eye of a dentist or hygienist using specialized dental equipment is necessary to catch potentially damaging build ups.

 A Healthier Looking Smile – Stained and yellowed teeth can dramatically decrease the aesthetics of a smile.
 Prophylaxis is an effective treatment in ridding the teeth of these otherwise unsightly stains.

 Fresher Breath – Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene that stems from gum infection results in bad breath.
 The routine removal of plaque, calculus, and bacteria at our office can noticeably improve halitosis and reduce infection.

-Prophylaxis can be performed at our office or by your general dentist.
-We recommend that prophylaxis be performed twice annually as a preventative measure, but should be completed every three to four months for periodontitis sufferers.
+Prophylaxis can be performed at our office or alternating with a periodontist.
+We recommend that prophylaxis be performed at least twice annually as a preventative measure, but should be completed every 3 to 4 months for patients undergoing extensive restorative treatment and for periodontitis sufferers.
 It should be noted that gum disease cannot be completely reversed, but prophylaxis is one of the tools Dr. Wetreich can use to effectively halt its progress.